apache/arrow/go/parquet/internal/utils/_lib/README.md

   function, ends with something akin to `MOVD R0, num+32(FP)`.
 Where `num` is the local variable name of the return value, and `32` is the byte size of the arguments.

-To faciliate some automation, a `script.sed` file is provided in this directory which can be run against the generated assembly from `c2goasm` as `sed -f _lib/script.sed -i bit_packing_neon_arm64.s` which will perform several of these steps on the generated assembly such as converting `b.le`/etc calls with labels
+To facilitate some automation, a `script.sed` file is provided in this directory which can be run against the generated assembly from `c2goasm` as `sed -f _lib/script.sed -i bit_packing_neon_arm64.s` which will perform several of these steps on the generated assembly such as converting `b.le`/etc calls with labels